Characteristics of impactful content

-In case you hadn’t noticed, in today’s online world we are practically drowning in content — more content, in fact, than we could ever begin to consume.
-To give you a sense of the scale of it, just consider that every day 70,000 hours of video are uploaded to YouTube, 2 million blog posts are published, and 294 billion e-mails are sent.
+In case you hadn’t noticed, in today’s online world we’re practically drowning in content — more content, to tell you the truth, than we could ever begin to consume.
+To give you a sense of the scale of it, just consider that every day 70,000 hours of video are uploaded to YouTube, two million blog posts are published, and 294 billion emails are sent.

 The problem is that a lot of that content is going to waste.
 Why?
-Because it’s not very good and, as a result, people are tuning most of it out.
+Because it’s not very impactful and, as a result, people are tuning most of it out.

 Great content starts with information that your audience will find relevant, interesting, and perhaps even entertaining.
 But that’s just the starting point.
 Your language matters, too.
 That’s why the trick to making great content is making sure it has the following five characteristics.
 It has to be:

-- Engaging.
-To build relationships with your customers, your content has to create the emotional connection with your audience necessary to foster engagement.
-Poor readability makes your content less engaging, but other factors play a part too, including your use of personal pronouns (say “I” and “we”, not “it” and “the company”), how concise and lively your writing is, and how your tone of voice sounds more generally.
+Poor readability makes your content less engaging, but other factors play a part too, including your use of personal pronouns (say “I” and “we,” not “it” and “the company”), how concise and lively your writing is, and how your tone of voice sounds more generally.
 Tone is a great opportunity to engage your audience.
 Are you punchy and to-the-point, or laid back and expressive?
 Learn how to build and maintain your tone of voice in our eBook.

-- Translatable.
 Many emerging markets, such as India and China, have driven huge increases in global trade over the last decade.
-As these countries develop, they create opportunities for growth far beyond what’s possible in nations with mature economies.
 To satisfy consumers in these new markets, companies must localize their content into more languages.
-That means doing everything you can to ensure that you’re writing is clear and readable, to make translation as smooth and efficient as possible.
+That means doing everything you can to ensure that your writing is clear and readable to make translation as smooth and efficient as possible.

-The bottom line is that it’s not enough just to create content any more.
+The bottom line is that it’s not enough just to create content anymore.
 Your content has to be great or you’re losing an opportunity to help your business.
-Making sure that your content is readable, engaging, consistent, finadable, and translatable will go a long way to getting you there.
+Making sure that your content is readable, engaging, consistent, findable, and translatable will go a long way to getting you there.
 It also powers great business results.
 If you want to learn how Acrolinx can help you create impactful content, let’s talk.

-This blog post was written in collaboration with Scott Abel, otherwise known as the Content Wrangler, is a content management strategist and social media choreographer who helps organizations improve the way they author, maintain, publish and archive their information assets.
+This blog post was written in collaboration with Scott Abel, otherwise known as the Content Wrangler.
+Scott is a content management strategist and social media choreographer who helps organizations improve the way they author, maintain, publish, and archive their information assets.